 Consider your credit card number; it doesn’t necessarily say anything about your personal identity but in the wrong hands it can certainly be used to harm you.
-The same goes for your usernames, passwords, calendars, emails and even information you share in confidence with your attorney.
+The same goes for your usernames, passwords, calendars, emails, and even information you share in confidence with your attorney.
 In a personal context, it’s easy to see how the scope of data sensitivity quickly becomes much broader.
-Likewise, enterprises with information regarding salaries, employee data use, contractual agreements and corporate operations, among others, are also in possession of sensitive data that could be used for personal or competitive gain.
+Likewise, enterprises with information regarding salaries, employee data use, contractual agreements, and corporate operations, among others, are also in possession of sensitive data that could be used for personal or competitive gain.

 As you plan your cloud migration, look past traditional personally identifiable information and be sure you’re taking other types of sensitive data into account.
-Find out how to operationalize this in Seven Steps for Migrating Sensitive Data to the Cloud: A Guide for Data Teams.

 2. Access policies and controls depend on use case

 Too often, data engineers are bogged down by having to make pseudonymized or anonymized copies of data, then apply coarsely-grained access controls to the copies.
-In addition to taking up storage space, this method of data protection creates all-or-nothing access levels and requires time-intensive updates as users or use cases evolve.
+In addition to taking up storage space, this method of data protection creates all-or-nothing access levels, and requires time-intensive updates as users or use cases evolve.

 A common mistake when migrating sensitive data to the cloud is not first assessing how data is currently used and anticipating how it might be used in the future.
-However, data teams that take this small additional step are able to standardize data access policies across platforms and apply fine-grained data access controls based on user role, attributes and purpose.
+However, data teams that take this small additional step are able to standardize data policy enforcement across platforms and apply fine-grained data access controls based on user role, attributes and purpose.
 Taking a dynamic approach to access control ensures that the right users, under the appropriate conditions, are able to access sensitive data when they need it without arbitrary restrictions.

 By now, you’re familiar with the concept of separating compute and storage — in essence, freeing up compute space by keeping prevalent data at rest in storage until it’s needed for specific computations.
 As more cloud data platforms roll out this architecture, it’s easy to overlook how legacy access controls may no longer work as expected or how policies will need to be consistently applied across multiple solutions providers.

-Additionally, creating fine-grained access controls across all data users, particularly in a multi-cloud environment, results in hundreds of roles that must be managed manually.
+Additionally, creating fine-grained access controls across all data users, particularly in a multi-compute environment, results in hundreds of roles that must be managed manually.
 This introduces new risk with each change to the data, which can quickly become difficult to control.
 Attribute-based access control policies help avoid this role bloat across cloud data platforms by scaling policies across hundreds of roles, without role-based limitations.